 What's an Indrail Pass and How Can I Get One?

-Indrail passes are available to foreign tourists, and provide a cost-effective way of visiting multiple destinations in India by train.
+Indrail passes are available to foreign tourists and provide a cost-effective way of visiting multiple destinations in India by train.
 Pass holders can travel as much as they like, without any restrictions over the entire Indian Railways network, within the period of validity of the pass.
 They are also entitled to tickets under the Foreign Tourist Quota.
 Passes are available for 12 hours up to 90 days.
-They can only be obtained through selected agents abroad in Oman, Malaysia, UK, Germany, UAE, Nepal, and Air India outlets at Kuwait, Bahrain and Colombo.
-Here are more details.
+They can only be obtained through selected agents abroad in Oman, Malaysia, UK, Germany, UAE, Nepal, and Air India outlets at Kuwait, Bahrain, and Colombo.
+More details are available online.
+However, do note that according to media reports, there are plans to discontinue Indrail Passes in the near future.